VainF/Torch-Pruning/README.md

 model_loaded = torch.load('model.pth') # no load_state_dict
 ```

 This example demonstrates the fundamental pruning pipeline using DepGraph.
 Note that resnet.conv1 is coupled with several layers.
-Let' inspect the resulting group and observe how a pruning operation can "trigger" other ones.
+Let's print the resulting group and observe how a pruning operation "triggers" other ones.

 ```
 --------------------------------